rbertolusso/intubate/README.md

 if you have some coding skills and can follow my code, if you could provide the proposed *solution*, that *shouldn't break anything else*, together with the request).

+#### Interfaced libraries
+The R packages that have interfaces implemented so far are:

+* `caret`: Classification and Regression Training
+* `coin`: Conditional Inference Procedures in a Permutation Test Framework
+* `CORElearn`: Classification, Regression and Feature Evaluation
+* `e1071`: Support Vector Machines
+* `earth`: Multivariate Adaptive Regression Splines
+* `gam`: Generalized Additive Models
+* `gbm`: Generalized Boosted Regression Models
+* `graphics`: The R Graphics Package
+* `Hmisc`: Harrell Miscellaneous
+* `ipred`: Improved Predictors
+* `iRegression`: Regression Methods for Interval-Valued Variables
+* `kernlab`: Kernel-Based Machine Learning Lab
+* `klaR`: Classification and Visualization
+* `lattice`: Trellis Graphics for R
+* `leaps`: Regression Subset Selection
+* `lfe`: Linear Group Fixed Effects
+* `MASS`: Robust Regression, Linear Discriminant Analysis, Ridge Regression, Probit Regression, ...
+* `mda`: Mixture and Flexible Discriminant Analysis
+* `modeltools`: Tools and Classes for Statistical Models
+* `nlme`: Linear and Nonlinear Mixed Effects Models
+* `nnet`: Feed-Forward Neural Networks and Multinomial Log-Linear Models
+* `party`: A Laboratory for Recursive Partytioning
+* `pls`: Partial Least Squares and Principal Component Regression
+* `plotrix`: Various Plotting Functions
+* `randomForest`: Random Forests for Classification and Regression
+* `rms`: Regression Modeling Strategies
+* `rpart`: Recursive Partitioning and Regression Trees
+* `RWeka`: R/Weka Interface
+* `stats`: The R Stats Package (glm, lm, loess, lqs, nls, ...)
+* `strucchange`: Testing, Monitoring, and Dating Structural Changes
+* `survey`: Analysis of Complex Survey Samples
+* `survival`: Survival Analysis
+* `SwarmSVM`: Ensemble Learning Algorithms Based on Support Vector Machines
+* `tree`: Classification and Regression Trees

+The aim is to continue adding interfaces to most methodologies used in data science or other disciplines.
+I make no personal judgement (mostly due to personal ignorance) about the merit of any interfaced function.
+I have used only a subset of what is provided, and I am happy to include others, that I am currently unaware of, down the line.

+I do not claim to be a data scientist (I still have almost no clue of what a data scientist is or is not, and my confusion about the subject only increases), nor someone entitled to tell you what to use or not.

+As such, I am not capable of engaging in disputes of what is relevant or not, or, if there are competing packages, which to use.
+I will leave that to you to decide.
+Keep in mind that `intubate` will **not** install any packages correponding to the interfaces that are provided.
+You can install *only* those that you need (or like) and disregard the rest.
+Also remember you can create your own interfaces, or call non-pipe-aware functions directly.

 #### Experimental features, not for general or production use
 `intubate` includes two experimental features: **intubOrders**, and **intuBags**.